 - Violation of state and federal employment laws

-The Wolper Law Firm has extensive experience handling matters involving labor and employment matters in the context of the financial serviced industry.
-If you have questions regarding your legal rights pursuant to an EFL agreement, please contact the Wolper Law Firm for a free consultation and case evaluation.
+The Wolper Law Firm, P.A. has extensive experience handling matters involving labor and employment matters in the context of the financial serviced industry.
+If you have questions regarding your legal rights pursuant to an EFL agreement, please contact the Wolper Law Firm, P.A. for a free consultation and case evaluation.

 Financial Advisor Transitioning Between Brokerage Firms: